 The Great Glen Way is a mountain bike route running 73 miles from Inverness to Fort William.

 The Great Glen is actually a series of glens filled by lochs which are linked by the Caledonian Canal.
 Cycling the Great Glen Way from west to east is the most popular choice but many people choose to start from Inverness too.
 The route is waymarked and there are some challenging sections where the route climbs high above the banks of Loch Ness.
 A mountain bike is required for this route.

 We recommend tackling the route over three days, with overnight stops in the villages of Fort Augustus and Drumnadrochit.
 Customer feedback tells us that this is hard enough for most folk and leaves time for visiting attractions such as Urquhart Castle or even taking a short cruise on Loch Ness.
-If you've only got two days then the quiet roads on the south side of Loch Ness follow parts of The Caledonia Way (National Cycle Network Route 78) to Fort Augustus.
+If you've only got two days then the quiet roads on the south side of Loch Ness follow parts of The Caledonia Way (formerly National Cycle Network Route 78) to Fort Augustus.
 This route is less strenuous for a single day's riding.

 Our one-way bike hire service for the Great Glen Way makes organising your trip just a little bit easier.
 You can collect your bikes from us in Inverness and leave them with our partners in Fort William, Nevis Cycles.